ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Argut
-Hints to Ladies.
-It is a great mis­
 take in female education to keep a young
 lady&#x27;s time and attention devoted to only
 tho fashionable literature of the day.
 If